DigitalSal/cml_churn_demo/README.md

 _**Note: This is important**_

-Once the model is deployed, you much disable the additional model authentication feature.
+Once the model is deployed, you must disable the additional model authentication feature.
 In the model settings page, untick **Enable Authentication**.

 ![disable_auth](images/disable_auth.png)